jaspector

 Permit Center 7:30 AM to 4:00 PM Monday through Friday

-Typical inspection sequence: (1) Soil inspection; (2) Foundation inspection (reinforcing steel verification); (3) Basement slab/sub-grade inspection; (4) Rough mechanical, plumbing, and electrical inspections; (5) Framing and initial fire stop inspection (framing cannot be scheduled until rough trades are approved); (6) Insulation and final fire stop inspection; (7) Final inspection (all trades plus site); Certificate of Occupancy issued after all final inspections pass.
+Typical sequence: (1) Soil inspection; (2) Foundation inspection (reinforcing steel verification); (3) Basement slab/sub-grade inspection; (4) Rough mechanical, plumbing, and electrical inspections; (5) Framing and initial fire stop inspection (framing cannot be scheduled until rough trades are approved); (6) Insulation and final fire stop inspection; (7) Final inspection (all trades plus site); Certificate of Occupancy issued after all final inspections pass.

-Do I need a building permit in Cincinnati, OH?
+01 Do I need a building permit in Cincinnati, OH?

 New buildings; additions (bedrooms, bathrooms, family rooms, etc.); alterations (decks, garages, fences, carports, awnings, interior demolition, etc.); building repair; structural demolition; change of occupancy or use; excavation or fill; developments in a floodplain; elevators; fire alarm and suppression systems; food service operations; HVAC work; parking lots over 800 sq ft; plumbing installations and fixtures; signage; swimming pools; tents; retaining walls; electrical work.

-How much does a building permit cost in Cincinnati, OH?
+02 How much does a building permit cost in Cincinnati, OH?

+Building permit fees in Cincinnati, OH are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based; permit fee calculated from value of work as determined by the department; valuation fractions round up to the next increment..
 Plan check fee: Embedded in the permit fee structure; additional fees apply for plan revisions and resubmittals..

-How do I apply for a building permit in Cincinnati, OH?
+03 How do I apply for a building permit in Cincinnati, OH?

-1. Determine project scope and consult OPENCINCY or the Permit Center to identify required permits (building, plumbing, mechanical, electrical).
+To apply for a building permit in Cincinnati, OH, follow these steps: 1.
+Determine project scope and consult OPENCINCY or the Permit Center to identify required permits (building, plumbing, mechanical, electrical).
 2. Prepare plans and documentation.
 Ohio-registered architect or professional engineer must seal plans for new construction and major alterations on buildings other than 1-, 2-, and 3-family detached dwellings.
 3. Register all applicable contractors with the city (contractor registration required before permits can be issued).
 4. Submit permit application with plans in person at the Permit Center or online via ezTrak for eligible permit types.
 5. Pay the non-refundable application processing fee at submission.
 6. Plans are reviewed; over 50% of eligible permits are issued same-day for Tier 1 work.
 7. Pay remaining permit fees and receive permit.
 8. Post permit on-site throughout construction.
 9. Schedule required inspections by contacting the inspector listed on the permit.
 10. Obtain Certificate of Occupancy upon completion of all final inspections.

-How long does it take to get a building permit in Cincinnati, OH?
+04 How long does it take to get a building permit in Cincinnati, OH?

-What work is exempt from building permits in Cincinnati, OH?
+05 What work is exempt from building permits in Cincinnati, OH?

-How do I schedule a building inspection in Cincinnati, OH?
+06 How do I schedule a building inspection in Cincinnati, OH?

-Inspections can be scheduled via: General Construction Inspections: 513-352-3275, Plumbing Inspections: 513-352-3280 (call 7:00 AM to 8:30 AM for same-day plumbing inspection), Elevator Inspections: 513-352-3270, View results through ezTrak.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Cincinnati, OH via: General Construction Inspections: 513-352-3275, Plumbing Inspections: 513-352-3280 (call 7:00 AM to 8:30 AM for same-day plumbing inspection), Elevator Inspections: 513-352-3270, View results through ezTrak.
 Inspections scheduled by contacting inspector directly during morning hours..